sasha-odintsov/casino/README.md

 # Casino

-This is game of dice
+This is a game of dice

 Website: https://casino2022.netlify.app